 Time management tools are in demand.
-Whether the latest gadget or a scrap of paper kept in a pocket, whatever helps people improve their time and task management will be popular.
+Whether the latest gadget or a scrap of paper kept in a pocket, whatever helps people improve their time management will be popular.

 The trouble is, some of them do more harm than good, often costing a good deal more time and money than they claim to save.

 It’s so easy to pay good money for something, only for it to never get used.

 So what time management tools can you depend on to genuinely help you to live well and work better?